Written by: DreamMeaning Editorial Team

 This may indicate the dreamer is exploring aspects of their personality projected onto others or confronting feelings about interpersonal relationships and social identity.

-Dreaming of looking into a foggy or unclear mirror
+What does it mean to dream about looking into a foggy or unclear mirror?

 This scenario frequently represents confusion or uncertainty about the self.
 It can point to unconscious material that is difficult to access or aspects of personal identity that feel ambiguous or evolving.